KambothuSrinivasulu/fabric-pattern-classifier-streamlit/README.md

 Dataset
 The model was trained on a dataset containing images of various fabric patterns.

 Number of Classes: 10
 Pattern Categories: [List your 10 specific class names here, e.g., "Checks", "Floral", "Stripes", etc.]
-( add a note aboutOptional: You can data distribution if you wish, e.g., "Note: The dataset is primarily composed of images of female dress patterns, which may impact performance on other types of fabric.")

 Model
 Architecture: A Convolutional Neural Network (CNN) based on the ResNet architecture.
 Framework: Developed using TensorFlow and Keras.